Epidemiology & Public Health

 Dr. Roghmann is an infectious disease physician and clinical investigator.
 She is a Professor in the Departments of Epidemiology and Public Health and Medicine.
 She was recently appointed as Associate Dean for Physician Scientist Training and Transdisciplinary Research Advancement.
-She directs the Medical Scientist Training Program (MSTP) and the Clinical Research Education and Training Program.
+She directs the Medical Scientist Training Program (MSTP).
 In addition, she works closely with the Research Career Development Program in promoting team and collaborative science.
-She is also a Research Health Scientist, Staff Physician and Associate Hospital Epidemiologist for the VA Maryland Health Care System.
+She is also a Research Health Scientist and Staff Physician for the VA Maryland Health Care System.

 Antibiotic resistance, Staphylococcus aureus, Cross transmission, Prevention, Human microbiome, Clinical research, Molecular epidemiology